clicon/cligen/README.md

 routines.
 The callback functions add the semantics, that is, what the commands in the CLI are supposed to do.

-I try to keep thi [cligen tutorial](cligen_tutorial.pdf) up to date and is probably the best way to understand CLIgen.
+The main documentation is the [cligen tutorial](cligen_tutorial.pdf) which is usually kept up-to-date and is probably the best way to understand CLIgen.

 Some background material can be found on the [CLIgen project page](http://www.cligen.se).

 CLIgen is _not_ a system in itself, you need to build your own 'backend'.
-We have started another project: 'clixon' which is actually a whole system where you load dynamic frontend and backend modules [CLIXON project page](http://www.clicon.org) and [CLIXON github](https://github.com/clicon/clixon).
+There is another co-project: 'clixon' which is actually a whole system where you load dynamic frontend and backend modules [CLIXON project page](http://www.clicon.org) and [CLIXON github](https://github.com/clicon/clixon).
 Clixon provides a